RCScale logo

 • Place both front wheels on the scale platform.

-• Wait for the scale reading to stabilize, then record this weight as your front weight.
+• Wait for the reading to stabilize, then record as your front weight.

 3